 While this is a shameful act, it is common in today’s game.
-Although referees don’t always fall for fake injuries by awarding free kicks, penalties, or yellow and red cards, they often struggle to tell whether an injury is genuine or not.
+Although referees don’t always fall for fake injuries by awarding free kicks, penalties, or yellow and red cards, they often struggle to tell whether an injury is genuine.

 What Is It Called When Soccer Players Fake Injuries?

-There are several different words for describing faking an injury in soccer, such as flopping or diving.
+Several words describe faking an injury in soccer, such as flopping or diving.

-In the United States, fans call it ‘flopping’, which is the same word used for faking an injury or exaggerating contact in basketball.
+- In the United States, fans call it ‘flopping’, the same word used for faking an injury or exaggerating contact in basketball.

-In Europe and the rest of the world, it is called ‘diving’, due to the dramatic manner that which many players fall to the ground.
+- In Europe and the rest of the world, it is called ‘diving’, due to the dramatic way many players fall to the ground.

-Under the Official Laws of the Game, governed by IFAB, attempts to deceive the referee by feigning an injury or pretending to be fouled is referred to as ‘simulation’.
+Under the Official Laws of the Game, governed by IFAB, attempts to deceive the referee by feigning an injury or pretending to be fouled is called ‘simulation’.

 By definition, simulation means the action of pretending or deception.